Mr-Mango753/396mybotsFINAL/README.md

 Fitness
 --------------------------
 Robots that had the best fitness were written in the parallelHillClimber file which measured the robots ability to move along the negative part of the x-axis.
 Parallel hill climber would allow the simulation to run many robots in parallel and find the most fit robot out of a specific population.
 That data would then get saved and compared with the next generation.
 A robot that was able to move further through the x-axis was given a higher fitness function.
 Higher fitnesses were saved and compared to next generations.
 The fitness function was used againt 100 generations and a population size of 3.
-Larger generations and populations can be used but it ran too slowly on my local machine.
+Larger generation and population sizes can be used although it would take much longer.
 Here are five fitness curves of the best creatures.
-The x-axis represents generation while the y-axis represents fitness levels.
+The x-axis represents generations while the y-axis represents fitness levels.

 ![396HW8 fitness charts (1)-1](https://user-images.githubusercontent.com/98376049/224924321-8a982c7b-162e-43b5-963c-7cd1d2954316.jpg)
 ------------------------------